google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/introduction.rst

    International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.

-.. _introduction:
+.. _introduction_LOBF:

 Introduction
 ============

 In the last section, you learned that correlation in scatter plots measures the linear relationship between two quantitative variables.
-The closer the coefficient of determination (or *r* value) is to 1, and the closer the points of the scatter plot are to a straight line, the more reliable your predictions will be.
+The closer the coefficient of determination (or :math:`R^2` value) is to 1, and the closer the points of the scatter plot are to a straight line, the more reliable your predictions will be.
 But what does this line actually mean and how can it help you make predictions?

 This line is called the **line of best fit**, or a **regression line**.
 This line can be used to predict information about values that you may not have data